LordRaydenMK/ehbtsl/deck/README.md

 - Problem description
 - The happy path
-- Error handling (Kotlin Standard Library)
+- Error handling in Kotlin
 - Split the problem into 2
-- Solve sub-problem 1
-- Solve sub-problem 2
+- Accumulating errors
+- Failing fast

+Note: Learn about Validated and Either and how they help with accumulating errors and avoid the pyramid of doom.

 ---

 ## Problem description

 We are building an app and need a sign up form.
-Users need to provide:
+Users provide:

 - their **name**
 - one of **email** OR **phone number**